-‘The craziest wedding year of all time’: A photographer’s overbooked, overwhelming 2021
+The ‘craziest wedding year of all time’: A photographer’s overbooked, overwhelming 2021

 Michael Cassara, 35, is a wedding and lifestyle photographer based in Long Island — emphasis on the “wedding,” as nuptial celebrations are famously big and fancy affairs in the region and make up about 85 percent of his annual business.
 Photographers bore witness to 2021 weddings in all their cathartic, frenetic, superspreading glory — the “craziest wedding year of all time,” Cassara says.

-He spoke to The Post about his experiences, including shooting amid social distancing requirements (spoiler: you should make it look as normal as you possibly can), dodging covid droplets in big crowds (a strategy that worked until it didn’t) and pulling way more “doubleheader” weekends than usual.
+He spoke to The Washington Post about his experiences, including shooting amid social distancing requirements (spoiler: you should make it look as normal as you possibly can), dodging coronavirus droplets in big crowds (a strategy that worked until it didn’t) and pulling way more “doubleheader” weekends than usual.

 The following has been edited and condensed for clarity.